shawn-sandy/nextra-dev/README.md

 Any change to example/docs will be re-rendered instantly.

 If you update the core or theme packages, a rebuild is required.
-Or you can use the watch mode for both nextra and the theme in separated terminals.
+Or you can use the watch mode for both nextra and the theme in separated terminals